Best Tube Preamps Under $1000 – Reviews, Tips, and Buying Guide

 Presonus Studio Channel 1-Channel Vacuum-Tube Channel Strip

-The Studio Channel is a professional channel strip combining Class A tube preamplifier, VCA-based compressor and three-band parametric equalizer perfect for the professional and project studio.
-Great for all types of turntables, as well as microphones, instruments, keyboards, and synths, the Studio Channel has the sonic power and flexibility to achieve any tone you can dream of – luscious in your face vocals, crystal clear acoustic guitars, fat solid bass guitar, dynamic acoustic piano, cracking snare, punchy bass, huge MPC tracks and more.
+The Presonus Studio Channel is a professional channel strip that combines a Class A tube preamplifier, VCA-based compressor, and three-band parametric equalizer.
+It is perfect for both professional and project studios, accommodating a variety of turntables, microphones, instruments, keyboards, and synths.
+With the Studio Channel, you can achieve any desired tone, including luscious vocals, crystal-clear acoustic guitars, solid bass, dynamic acoustic piano, cracking snare, punchy bass, and huge MPC tracks.

 Monolith Tube Amp

-The ESS ES9018 Sabre chip uses the patented 32-bit HyperStream DAC architecture and Time Domain Jitter Eliminator to bring out the best in your records.
-The USB receiver is the Savitech SA9227.
-It supports all sample rates up to 384kHz/32-bit and is clocked by two onboard oscillators.
+The ESS ES9018 Sabre chip utilizes the patented 32-bit HyperStream DAC architecture and Time Domain Jitter Eliminator to unleash the full potential of your records.
+The USB receiver, Savitech SA9227, supports sample rates up to 384kHz/32-bit and is clocked by two onboard oscillators.

-A perennial bestseller online and at advanced vinyl shops, the Bellari VP130 is a well-priced solution for your turntable listening setup.
-Utilizing tube circuitry usually found on higher priced models, the VP130 is an excellent introduction to the “tube” sound with its warmth and pureness highlighting the way that tubes use less circuitry to deliver output.
+A perennial bestseller both online and in advanced vinyl shops, the Bellari VP130 offers an affordable solution for enhancing your turntable listening experience.
+It utilizes tube circuitry typically found in higher-priced models, making it an excellent introduction to the warm and pure sound associated with tubes.

-Another strong selling point of the VP130 is the construction.
-The casing is made of a heavy steel and each unit is made in the USA.
-Lastly, you can use the VP130 to power your headphones with a separate headphone output and volume control.
+Another strong selling point of the VP130 is its sturdy construction.
+The unit features a heavy steel casing and is proudly made in the USA.
+Additionally, it includes a separate headphone output with volume control, allowing you to power your headphones directly.

-With a max output level at >10dB @ 1kHz at at .1% distribution, dual RCA inputs and outputs, input sensitivity at 30 dB gain @ 1kHz, 47k ohms Input Z, the best part of this preamp is that nothing gets lost from the record grooves to your ears.
-There are a lot of great tube preamps out there, but this one is a surefire way to upgrade your listening experience in a heartbeat.
+With a maximum output level of >10dB @ 1kHz at .1% distribution, dual RCA inputs and outputs, and 30 dB gain at 1kHz input sensitivity, the Bellari VP130 ensures that no detail is lost from the record grooves to your ears.
+While many exceptional tube preamps are available, the VP130 is a reliable option for upgrading your listening experience.

-A slight upgrade from the last tube preamp mentioned, the 530 is another option you should consider.
-Bellari’s VP530 is the first high quality tube phono preamp with built in USB out so you can record your vinyl to computer with a tube amp sound (known to be warmer and more musical than that of usual solid state amps).
+A step up from the previous tube preamp mentioned, the Bellari VP530 is another excellent option to consider.
+The Bellari VP530 is the first high-quality tube phono preamp with a built-in USB output, allowing you to preserve your vinyl collection by recording it to your computer with a distinct tube amp sound known for its warmth and musicality.

-The unit employs a sophisticated Burr-Brown PCM2901EG (16-bit, 44.1 kHz) chip in a smartly designed Bellari circuit for superior digital/analog conversion.
-It also is the only phonopre that gives you the option of by-passing the RIAA curve if you want to do your own EQing, and also features a built-in headphone amp with 1/8″ jack, and a rumble filter switch.
+This unit employs a sophisticated Burr-Brown PCM2901EG (16-bit, 44.1 kHz) chip, integrated into a well-designed Bellari circuit to ensure superior digital-to-analog conversion.
+It also gives you the option to bypass the RIAA curve if you prefer to perform your own EQing.
+Additionally, the VP530 features a built-in headphone amp with a 1/8″ jack and a rumble filter switch.

-The VP-530 is a MM only phonostage that you can set to by-pass the RIAA curve if you wish to perform this equalization in the digital domain.
-There is also a built-in Headphone Amp with a 1/8″ headphone jack and a switch to activate a rumble filter.
-Bellari has built the very first tube phonostage with a USB output!
-Now you can take your LP collection with you when you travel with the VP-530.
-Note too that all Bellari products are manufactured in the USA.
+The VP530 is a MM-only phono preamp that can be set to bypass the RIAA curve, allowing you to perform equalization in the digital domain.
+The unit’s built-in Headphone Amp comes with a 1/8″ headphone jack and a switch to activate a rumble filter.
+Bellari has introduced the first tube phono preamp with a USB output, offering the convenience of taking your LP collection with you when you travel with the VP530.
+It’s worth noting that all Bellari products are manufactured in the USA.

 PRO-JECT Tube Box S2

-Tube Box S2 is the very first PRO-JECT product to feature a fully discrete circuit design without using any operational amplifiers, or OpAmps.
-It also is the first product to come with replaceable tubes for tube rolling and sound-shaping.
-This gives the customer many options to pick from and alter the sound signature to his preference.
-Tube Box S2 will give a full and relaxed laid back sound with lush mids, just like you would expect it from a much bigger high end tube phono pre-amplifier.
+The Tube Box S2 by PRO-JECT is the first product from the company to feature a fully discrete circuit design without operational amplifiers (OpAmps).
+It offers the flexibility of replacing the tubes for sound-shaping and tone customization.
+This preamp delivers a full and relaxed sound with lush midrange, similar to what you would expect from a high-end tube phono pre-amplifier.

-It offers support for both MM and MC cartridges and comes with many gain settings to be switched on the front panel.
-Five variable input impedance settings are available to adjust to any MM cartridge, the 47k ohms input impedance setting is fixed and suited for high output MC cartridges.
+The Tube Box S2 supports both MM (Moving Magnet) and MC (Moving Coil) cartridges and provides multiple gain settings that can be easily switched on the front panel.
+It offers five variable input impedance settings, making it compatible with a wide range of MM cartridges, while the fixed 47k ohms input impedance setting is suitable for high-output MC cartridges.

 Black Lion Audio Auteur Quad Preamp

-The Black Lion Audio Auteur Quad is a rack-mountable, 4-channel microphone preamp and DI designed to provide versatile amplification of microphone and instrument signals for producers, musicians, and recording engineers in home, project, commercial, and mobile-recording studios.
-Up to 65 dB of gain is available for each preamp, which utilizes an XLR input and 1/4″ and XLR outputs.
-The first two preamps offer DI inputs via front-panel 1/4″ TS hi-Z jacks for easy hook-up of instruments.
+The Black Lion Audio Auteur Quad is a rack-mountable, 4-channel microphone preamp and DI designed to provide versatile amplification for microphone and instrument signals.
+This preamp is ideal for producers, musicians, and recording engineers in various studio settings.

-The combination of an IC-based input stage and Edcor output transformers yields a tonal signature that works well on anything from vocals to drums to obscure instruments.
-Activate the -10 dB pads to prevent distortion when mixing loud sources.
-Polarity and phantom power are selectable per channel.
-Each channel also features a 10-segment LED meter to indicate the current level between -20 dB and +18 dB.
+The combination of an IC-based input stage and Edcor output transformers provides a tonal signature that excels in various applications, from vocals and drums to obscure instruments.
+The -10 dB pads can be activated to prevent distortion when working with loud sources.
+Polarity and phantom power are selectable per channel, ensuring compatibility with different microphones.
+Each channel also includes a 10-segment LED meter displaying the current level between -20 dB and +18 dB.
 The Auteur Quad occupies 1 RU and ships with an external power supply.

 Warm Audio WA73-EQ 1